himanshugoel2797/Cardinal-semicolon/notes/servers/CoreStorage/Main.md

 Application memory is stored in versioned data banks.
 Data banks can be owned by applications.
 The user interface is simply an object browser, customizeable using object viewers.

 File system has superblocks with multiple backup copies.
+The file system is log structured.
-Consists of 3 trees:
+Consists of 2 data structures:
-    - Checksum tree - crc checksums for every block, even for checksum blocks
-    - Allocation tree - tracks free space
+    - Allocation map - tracks free space for all segments, 1 bit per segment
+    - Log structure -
         - Object store table - list of objects stored on the drive
             - Contains Inodes + B-Tree of file contents
             - Inode metadata:
                 - Name
                 - Doctype
                 - Size
                 - Implied content storage format (Inline/B-Tree) based on the size
                 - Capability list
         - Object tags - a file that contains the list of tags and their contents, has a special ID
             - Each tag contains a hashmap of objects tagged with the tag
             - Tags can be restricted with capabilities
-    - A circular buffer for the journal
         - All of these structures are by B-tree
         - All writes are copy-on-write, except for the journal
         - Data can be distributed over multiple disks in a user controlled way, file system does not directly offer an abstraction for multiple disks.

 Superblock Structure: